yabok/yasl/README.md

 sds sdscatrepr(sds s, const char *p, size_t len);
 ```

-The `scscatrepr` (where `repr` means *representation*) follows the usually
+The `scscatrepr` (where `repr` stands for *representation*) follows the usually
-SDS string function rules accepting a char pointer and a length, so you can
+SDS string function rules accepting a char pointer and a length, so you can use
-use it with SDS strings, normal C strings by using strlen() as `len` argument,
+it with SDS strings, normal C strings by using strlen() as `len` argument, or
-or binary data.
+binary data.
 The following is an example usage:

 ```c
 sds s1 = sdsnew("abcd");